smcllns/gmail/README.md

 ## Why use this?

 This is a fork of the excellent [@mariozechner/gmcli](https://github.com/badlogic/gmcli).
-The original requests full Gmail permissions (read, send, delete, etc).
-This version limits the capabilities of the CLI tool so I'm comfortable letting agents run autonomously to understand and manage my email, but requires a human to make any one-way door decisions like sending or deleting email.
+The original requests full Gmail permissions (`mail.google.com`), and I wanted to restrict capabilities to prevent agents from accidentally sending or deleting email.
+The intent is to let agents run autonomously to understand and manage the inbox, while requiring a human to make any one-way door decisions.

-1. **Narrows OAuth scopes** for safer agent usage:
+1. **Restricted OAuth scopes** - The original uses `mail.google.com` (full access).
+This fork requests only:
-   - `gmail.readonly` - Read messages, threads, settings
+   - `gmail.modify` - to read messages, threads, and change labels
-   - `gmail.labels` - Create, edit, and manage labels
+   - `gmail.labels` - to create and edit labels
-   - `gmail.compose` - Create drafts (sending and deleting blocked)
+   - `gmail.compose` - to create drafts

-2. **Restricts dangerous operations** in the CLI:
+2. **Dangerous operations blocked in CLI** - Even where oAuth scopes allow, the CLI blocks:
-   - `send`, `delete`, `drafts send`, `drafts delete` are blocked
+   - `send`, `delete`, `drafts send`, `drafts delete` commands are disabled
-   - Returns guidance directing users to the Gmail web interface
+   - Disabled commands return guidance directing users to the Gmail web interface
-   - Drafts can be created for human review before sending

-3. **Simplifies CLI for agent usage**:
+3. **Simplified for agent usage**:
    - Renamed binary from `gmcli` to `gmail`
    - Default account config so commands don't require email prefix
    - Usage: `bunx @smcllns/gmail <command>` or `npx @smcllns/gmail <command>`